-As for the working of these Boats, the Canow-Men ply sometimes on their Knees, namely, when they run down the small Water-falls; sometimes standing, when they stem a Current by setting the Boat along with Poles; and sometimes sitting, viz. in smooth and stagnating water.
-The Oars they make use of are made of Maple-wood, and their form is represented in the annex'd Cutt.
-The Blade of the Oar is twenty Inches long, six Inches broad, and sour Lines thick: The Handleis about three Foot long, and as big as a Pigeons Egg.
-When they have occasion to run up against rapid Currents, they make use of Poles made of Pinewood; and the setting of the Boat along with these, is what they call Piquer de fond.
-The Canowshave neither Stern nor Prow, for they run to a point at both ends: Neither have they Keels, Nails or Pegs, in the whole Structure.
-The Steersman, or he who Conns the Boat, rows without interruption as well as the rest.
-The common purchase of such a Boat is eighty Crowns; but it do's not last above five or fix years.
+As for the working of these Boats, the Canow-Men ply sometimes on their Knees, namely, when they run down the small Water-falls; sometimes standing, when they stem a Current by setting the Boat along with Poles; and sometimes sitting, wiz. in smooth and stagnating Water.
+The Oars they make use of are made of Maple-wood, and their Form is represented in the annex'd Cut.
+The Blade of the Oar is twenty Inches long, six Inches broad, and sour Lines thick: The Handle is about three Foot long, and as big as a Pigeons Egg.
+When they have Occasion to run up against rapid Currents, they make use of Poles made of Pinewood; and the setting of the Boat along with these, is what they call Piquer de fond.
+The Canows have neither Stern nor Prow, for they run to a Point at both Ends: Neither have they Keels, Nails or Pegs, in the whole Structure.
+The Steerfman, or he who Conns the Boat, rows without Interruption as well as the rest.
+The common Purchase of such a Boat is eighty Crowns; but it does not last above five or fix Years.

-This day I have receiv'd advice, that Mr. de la Barre has rais'd the Militia in the neighbourhood of Quebec, and that the Governor of this Island has receiv'd orders to have that of the adjacent Cantons in readiness to march.
+This Day I have receiv'd Advice, that Mr. de la Barre has rais'd the Militia in the Neighbourhood of Quebec, and that the Governor of this Island has receiv'd Orders to have that of the adjacent Cantons in Readiness to march.
 I am,